microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 3. Open the project in MPLAB X IDE.

-4. For assignment 2 and 3 connect the female-to-female wire according to the Physical setup.
+4. For Assignment 2 and 3 connect the female-to-female wire according to the Physical Setup.

 5. Build the solution and program the ATtiny817.

 ## Conclusion
- This training exercise demonstrated the different peripherals of tinyAVR 1-series, how to use the Event System to generate Event and how to use CCL to generate output.
+ This training exercise demonstrated the different peripherals of the tinyAVR 1-series, how to use the Event System to generate an Event and how to use CCL to generate an output.